deleonab/terraform-3-tier-multiAZ/README.md

 10. Internet gateway to be accessible to the public internet
 11. Nat Gateway to give internet access to the private subnet
 12. S3 Object storage will be used to store our terraform state. with state locking enabled.
+13. We shall use shell scripts to bootstrap our instances and instal all the prerequisites such as nginx,mysql,ansible,Apache etc

 ![3 Tier Project Image](./tooling_workachoo.png)